-To ensure program fidelity and proper credit, the Federal Prison Industries program must be delivered by UNICOR.
+To ensure program fidelity and proper credit, Federal Prison Industries must be delivered by UNICOR.

-The Female Integrated Treatment (FIT) Program functions as an institution-wide, residential treatment program that offers integrated Cognitive Behavioral Therapy for substance abuse disorders, mental illness, and trauma related disorders, as well as vocational training, to female inmates.
-Inmates who would otherwise qualify for the Residential Drug Abuse Program (RDAP) and whose treatment plans address substance abuse in this residential program may qualify for the early release benefit associated with RDAP.
+The Female Integrated Treatment (FIT) Program is a residential program that offers integrated cognitive behavioral therapy (CBT) for substance use disorders, mental illness, and traumarelated disorders, as well as vocational training, to female inmates.
+Inmates who would otherwise qualify for the Residential Drug Abuse Program (RDAP) and whose treatment plans address substance use in this residential program may qualify for the early release benefit associated with RDAP.

-FIT operates as a modified therapeutic community (MTC) utilizing cognitive-behavioral treatments in a trauma informed, gender responsive environment.
-Criminal thinking is addressed through the identification of criminal thinking errors and the promotion of pro-social interactions with staff and peers.
+FIT operates as a modified therapeutic community (MTC) utilizing cognitive behavioral treatments in a trauma-informed, gender-responsive environment.
+Criminal thinking is addressed through the identification of criminal thinking errors and the promotion of prosocial interactions with staff and peers.
 There is a special emphasis on vocational training to prepare women with the skills they will need to support themselves and their families upon release.
 For example, some women are trained as peer companions and have the opportunity to complete an apprenticeship that prepares them for work in the community as a Peer Specialist.
 The program works closely with Psychology Services, Recreation, Unit Management, Education, and Correctional Services to promote a multidisciplinary approach to treatment and skill building.
 Program content is designed to promote successful reentry into society at the conclusion of incarceration.
 Program staff further support reentry by collaborating with community partners prior to release.